 Here’s some pics from last years’ celebration…

-Once again the Historic Highlands annual July 4th event was a big success.
+Once again the Historic Highlands annual July 4th event was a big success so we’re doing it again!
 Over 350 to 400 neighbors showed up to celebrate the occasion.
 We had Lady Liberty, Spider man, and dozens of festive red, white and blue bicycles, skateboards, dogs, wagons and strollers join in the July 4th parade.
 There was plenty of food for everyone at the potluck.
 This was also the biggest offering of raffle items from our local merchants and neighbors.

 The kids enjoyed the hay rides, along with the water melon eating contest, and the arts and crafts table.
 A big thank you to the Pasadena Fire Department (station 33) for bringing the fire truck.
 Even better was the 500 gallons of water they sprayed on everyone from the fire hose!

 This is the type of event which helps to bring neighbors together and creates a strong sense of local community and makes our neighborhood special.
 This event could not have taken place without the help of dozens of volunteers from the neighborhood.
 Everyone’s help is much appreciated.
 I would like to recognize some of the leads of the various committees which helped to make this a great event.

 - Andy Splichal for coordinating the overall July 4th event and volunteers; along with overseeing the parade, judging events, MC’ing event, decorating, purchasing food and supplies.